 What causes it?

 It is not known what causes lupus.
-It is believed to be the result of a combination of factors, including genetics, viruses, sunlight, stress and hormones acting together.
-This is yet to be proven in research.
+It is believed to be the result of various factors, including genetics, viruses, sunlight, stress and hormones acting together.
+However, this is yet to be proven by research.

 How is it diagnosed?

 If you have symptoms of lupus, you should see a Rheumatologist who will officially diagnose lupus based upon a combination of assessing your symptoms, a clinical examination and various tests.
 These can include blood and urine tests and further tests to check organs such as your heart and lungs.

 There is no one single test that can tell whether you have lupus.
 It can be difficult and often take time to diagnose lupus as the symptoms can be similar to other types of arthritis.
 Speak to the lupus specialists Brisbane patients trust at arthritisCARE if you have any questions about your current condition.

 With close follow-up and the right treatment, most people with lupus can expect to live a full and active life.
 However, it can cause severe and even life-threatening problems in some cases.
 Many people with lupus have ‘flares’ - periods when their symptoms get worse.
 These flares can happen with no apparent cause.
 There is also no way of predicting the severity of these flares nor how long they will last.
 They can occur more commonly during times of stress or may be triggered by sun exposure, infections and pregnancy.

 People with more severe forms of lupus can have serious problems with their organs such as the kidneys, lungs and heart.
 If these organs are affected, you may need to see other specialists (for example, a kidney specialist if your kidneys are involved).

 Find a lupus specialist Brisbane patients trust to advise on new medications that are effective in controlling the condition.

 Are there lupus medications Brisbane sufferers can access for lupus?